XHQvi/simplified-tensor-library/eleven/guide.md

 ### 2. Template Expression

 At the beginning, I write codes of this part following the exactly same way as [mshadow's exp-template tutorial](https://github.com/dmlc/mshadow/tree/master/guide/exp-template).
-Then, with less consideration of User-friendly design, I simplified these codes by inherit.
+Then, I simplified these codes by inherit, which means use dynamic binding instead of static binding.
+Static binding is more efficient, while dynamic binding will make code more simple.

 Matrix Multiply is different from element-wise operation, which should be implemented in a different way.
 But it's a pity that I implement MM in the same way as element-wise operation, which will cause unnecessary computation.
 I did so for make codes clear, and maybe fix it one day.

+### 3. Hierarchy of Abstraction

+Generally, there are two main levels, Tensor and Node.

+In Tensor level, from bottom to top, there are **Expression**, **Tensor**, and **Operation function**.
+This level has no relationship to computation graph.
+So when only use Tensor, the operations can't backward.

+In Node level, computation won't be processed, which is done in tensor level.
+Here dynamic computation graph is constructed when computation flow forwards.
+So all neural network modules are on base of Node.